rkosta/homepage/README.md

 3. **OpenMediaVault Password** (`OMV_PASSWORD`)
    - Your OMV admin password

+4. **Home Assistant Token** (`HA_TOKEN`)
+   - Long-lived access token for Home Assistant API
+   - Generate from your Home Assistant profile settings

+#### How to Obtain Home Assistant Token

+To generate a long-lived access token for Home Assistant:

+1. Log in to your Home Assistant instance
+2. Click on your profile (bottom left corner)
+3. Scroll down to the "Long-Lived Access Tokens" section
+4. Click "Create Token"
+5. Give it a descriptive name (e.g., "Homepage Dashboard")
+6. Copy the generated token immediately (it won't be shown again)

+This token will be used in the ConfigMap to authenticate Homepage's requests to Home Assistant's API for displaying sensor data, entity states, and other information.

 #### Updating Secrets

 If you need to update the credentials, you'll need to: